 July 27-28th SPANFEST.
 The 1st Steeleye Span run Festival

 The festival was well run and fairly well attended, although I do recall it rained when Steeleye came on!
-I can't recall if it was professionally recorded but there was certainly footage being taken around the festival and there was some clips available from Park Records for a short time afterwards (and as a promo for the following years running - video below).
+It was 'recorded for prosperity' (per Park Records) but it didn't look overly professionally on the day.
+There was certainly footage being taken around the festival with clips available from Park Records for a short time afterwards (and as a promo for the following years running - video below).
 There are also some limited audience recordings on youtube which give a flavour of the setup.
 The event was run at a loss however which meant the following years was not held at Kentwell Hall, as originally planned.
 See below.

 Sadly I can't find a 100% accurate Set List, despite being there myself.
 Confirmed songs but order wrong: